Clarkston SCAMP is a five-week summer day camp in Clarkston, Michigan developed and designed for special needs children and young adults.

-Clarkston Area Youth Assistance is a non-profit community service organization committed to strengthening youth and families by preventing and reducing juvenile delinquency, child neglect and child abuse through community involvement.
+Clarkston Area Youth Assistance (CAYA) is a unique, volunteer-driven, non-profit community organization committed to strengthening youth and families, as well as preventing and reducing juvenile delinquency, child neglect, and child abuse through community involvement.
 Volunteers work with a professional staff to plan and sponsor enriching programs for young people and families in the Clarkston Community Schools district.
+CAYA's programs are committed to positively impacting the long-term growth and development of all youth in the community through prevention, education, support, and celebration.
+CAYA's programs are part of the community-wide effort focused on the health and well-being of youth and families.

-Clarkston Coalition for Youth is a community-wide approach to prevent and reduce substance abuse using the strengths and resources of individuals and organizations.
-Through collaboration and developing partnerships we provide the support and information that our youth need to make healthy lifestyle choices.
+Clarkston Coalition for Youth is a community-wide approach to prevent and reduce substance abuse and other “Risky” dangers that face our kids today.
+By using the strengths and resources of individuals and organizations we provide education workshops, town hall talks and much more.
+Through these collaboration and developing partnerships we provide the support and information that our youth, families, and the community needs to make healthy lifestyle choices.

-The Coalition’s programs and partnerships are the building blocks to achieving our desired outcome: helping the youth of our community to abstain from the use of alcohol, tobacco, and other drugs, so they have the ability to reach their fullest potential.
+The Coalition’s programs and partnerships are the building blocks "to achieving our desired mission which is to increase positive youth development through community partnerships, providing every youth with the opportunity to reach their fullest potential”.
+In doing so we strive to help the youth of our community to achieve great health and wellness, to abstain from the use of alcohol, vaping & tobacco products, and other drugs, so that they have the ability to reach their fullest potential.

 Clarkston Optimists, a member of Optimists International, is a non-profit organization that supports their local community.
 Our goals are to: